Rheichtum/Rheichtum/README.md

 ### Hey there 👋
  🤪 I'm Rheichtum
 - 🔭 I’m currently working on CSS
-- 👯 I’m looking to collaborate on HTML&CSS...
+- 👯 I’m looking to collaborate on HTML & CSS...
 - 🤔 I’m looking for help with Html, Css & JavaScript

 <!--